hessler/lc-component-library-io/CONTRIBUTING.md

 Build and write out the component as needed, with the following tips in mind:

 - Make the component as style- and functionality-agnostic as possible, allowing for full flexibility of use across a variety of projects and contexts.
-  - This component library is intended to provide **_very_** customizable components that are not tied to one specific product or use case.
+  - This library is intended to provide **_very_** customizable components that are not tied to one specific product or use case.
 As such, the intention is to provide each component with the necessary `props` to allow for customization by the consuming project, not defined within the library itself.
 - Write clean, organized, error-free code, making use of `eslint` and `prettier` to ensure consistency between the development team.

 #### Include Component in Main `index.js` File